hanzoui/pr/templates/add-toml.md

 - [ ] Write a short description.
 - [ ] Merge the separate Github Actions PR and run the workflow.

-If you want to publish the node manually, [install the cli](https://comfydocs.org/comfy-cli/getting-started#install-cli) and run `comfy node publish`.
+If you want to publish the node manually, [install the cli](https://comfydocs.org/comfy-cli/getting-started#install-cli) and run `comfy node publish`

 Please message me on [Discord](https://discord.com/invite/comfyorg) if you have any questions!